stripe/stripe-commercetools-checkout-app/processor/README.md

 - **payment_intent.succeeded**: Creates a payment transaction Charge: Success.
 - **payment_intent.payment_failed**: Modify the payment transaction Authorization to Failure.
 - **payment_intent.requires_action**: Logs the information in the connector app inside the Processor logs.
 - **charge.refunded**: Creates a payment transaction Refund to Success, and a Chargeback to Success.
-The system now uses a dedicated `processStripeEventRefunded` method that retrieves the latest refund information from Stripe API and properly updates the payment with the correct refund details, including the refund ID and amount.
+When `STRIPE_ENABLE_MULTI_OPERATIONS` is enabled, the system uses a dedicated `processStripeEventRefunded` method that retrieves the latest refund information from Stripe API and properly updates the payment with the correct refund details.
+When disabled, uses basic refund tracking.
 More information in [Enhanced support for multiple refunded events](#enhanced-refund-processing)
 - **charge.succeeded**: If the charge is not captured, create the payment transaction to Authorization:Success.
-- **charge.updated**: Creates a partial payment transaction Charge: Success with the partial amount.
-This webhook supports multicapture scenarios where multiple partial captures are performed on the same payment intent.
+- **charge.updated**: Creates a partial payment transaction Charge: Success with the partial amount. **Note**: This webhook is only processed when `STRIPE_ENABLE_MULTI_OPERATIONS` is enabled.
+This supports multicapture scenarios where multiple partial captures are performed on the same payment intent.

 #### Endpoint
 `POST /stripe/webhooks`